-Yes, hot lunches may be ordered from the Catering Group.
-Menus, prices and information may be accessed through the school office.
+Yes, hot lunches may be ordered from The Catering Group.
+Menus, prices and information may be accessed through this link.

 Yes we do.
 We’re excited to introduce parents to RenWeb's ParentsWeb, a private and secure portal that will allow parents to see academic information specific to their children, while protecting their children’s information from others.
 Information available to view is as follows:

 Accreditation is a self-study conducted by school officials, which is then verified by an outside independent agency.
 The accreditation process determines if the school meets clearly defined standards.
 The major goal of accreditation is self-improvement.
 MCS maintains a dual accreditation with ACSI (Association of Christian Schools International) and WASC (Western Association of Schools and Colleges).
 MCS holds membership in College, California Interscholastic Federation (CIF) and National Collegiate Athletic Association (NCAA).

 As part of the ACSI accreditation process, 80% or better of our teachers are required to hold the ACSI credential.
 In combination with the ACSI credential, State of California credentials, and credentials from other states, nearly 100% of our teachers hold a valid teaching credential.
 We have several that posses a Masters degree as well.